kathydok/Project2_Group-7/README.md

 - Sanaya Mohani @sanayamohani

 ## Description of Dataset:
 Our database contains detalils of Shark Incidents occuring in California from (1950-2022).
-We obtained our dataset
+We obtained our dataset through the [US Data Government Website](https://catalog.data.gov/dataset)

 ## Question 1: